bzatrok/DotNetAssessment/README.md

 ## What we're looking for

-* Knowledge of .Net Framewok
+* Knowledge of .Net Framework / .Net Core
 * Knowledge of design patterns
 * Understanding of lightweight front-end
 * Clean and readable code, clear variable names